cseelye/dev-environment/windows-setup.md

 ```

 ## GnuPG Agent
-After you craete or import your gpg keys, install pinentry-tty and set the gpg agent to use it:
+After you create or import your gpg keys, install pinentry-tty and set the gpg agent to use it.
+In a WSL terminal:
 ```
 sudo apt install pinentry-tty
 cat > ~/.gnupg/gpg-agent.conf <<EOF